Odor hits grand slam, Rangers' bullpen beats Reds 7-1

 Odor hits grand slam, Rangers’ bullpen beats Reds 7-1

-CINCINNATI (AP) — Roughned Odor hit his fourth career grand slam, Delino DeShields singled and drove in a run during a reunion with his dad, and the Texas Rangers went with their bullpen from start to finish — even got an interleague hit from a pitcher, too — while beating the Cincinnati Reds 7-1 on Friday night.
+Odor hit Wandy Peralta’s over-the-plate slider for his fourth career grand slam, and the Texas Rangers went with their bullpen from start to finish — even getting an interleague hit from a pitcher, too — while beating the Cincinnati Reds 7-1 on Friday night.

-Odor’s homer off Wandy Peralta highlighted a game full of Rangers moments that included Elvis Andrus‘ second theft of home on the back end of a double steal.
+Odor’s homer off Wandy Peralta highlighted a game full of big Rangers moments, including Elvis Andrus‘ second theft of home on the back end of a double steal and Delino Deshields‘ on-field reunion with his father.

+The biggest hit came from Odor, who has struggled all season but is finally making solid contact.
+In the last six games, he has raised his average from .165 to .182.

+“I’m just trying to stay positive and do my work in the (batting) cage,” Odor said.
+“I’m feeling better the last couple of games.”

 DeShields was participating in a game with his father — Reds first base coach Delino — for the first time in the majors.
 He singled off Tyler Mahle (2-7) to start a two-run rally in the first inning, scored a run and added a sacrifice fly.